 7 E's of Approach

-Program stakeholders offer solutions and opportunities to remove or lessen barriers to active and sustainable transportation while considering how these barriers may be cultural and economic in nature, resulting in disproportionate impacts to lower income and/or culturally diverse neighbourhoods.
+Program interest holders offer solutions and opportunities to remove or lessen barriers to active and sustainable transportation.
+They also consider how these barriers may be cultural and economic in nature, resulting in disproportionate impacts on lower-income and/or culturally diverse neighbourhoods.

 School Community Activity Ideas and Opportunities: